kylekhan0/kylekhan0.github.io/index.markdown

 ---
 # Kyle Khan's Website

 Welcome to my personal site at [kylekhan.ca](https://kylekhan.ca)!
-This is a work in progress. kylekhan.com has a certain kind of ring to it so I secured that too :]
+This is a work in progress. kylekhan.com has a certain kind of ring to it so I secured that too :] This site was updated on June 20, 2025.

 ## Recent Posts
 {% for post in site.posts %}